raczben/tco_study/README.md

 );
 ```

-Note, that to reach the same timing behaviour ve need to modify the output delay constraint.
+Note, that to reach the same timing behaviour we need to modify the output delay constraint.
 The
-maximum delay should be reduced by the half period of the system clock (ie. 5)
+maximum delay should be reduced by the half period of the system clock (ie. 5ns)

 ```tcl
 set_output_delay -clock clkB_virt -max [expr $odelay_M -5] [get_ports {o_ddr*}]
 ```

-In spite of the efforts the timing fails, whats more this method has the worst results:
+In spite of the efforts the timing fails, what's more this method has the worst results:

 | Port name | setup slack | hold slack |
 |-----------|-------------|------------|